cschladetsch/Doplhin/WriteParabola/prompt.md

 1. **Error Handling**: Handle input arguments in a separate function, throwing exceptions after adding extra contextual information.
 1. **Graph Centering**:
 1. **Comments**: Add comments to the code, focusing on "why" and not "how" or "what".
 1. **Error Handling**: Use exceptions to deal with errors.
-When errors are caught, add local contextual extra information then rethrow the exception.
+ * When errors are caught, add local contextual extra information then rethrow the exception.
+ * If the answer is not real, then report it as imaginary and write to `stderr`.

 ## Examples